apigee-127/swagger-tools/docs/Middleware.md

 * **authorizations:** `object` The computed authorizations for this request
 * **operation:** `object` The corresponding operation in the API Declaration that the request maps to
 * **operationPath:** `string[]` The path to the operation
-* **params:** `object` For each of the request parameters defined in your Swagger document, its `path`, its `schema` and its processed `value`.
+* **params:** `object` For each of the request parameters defined in your Swagger document, its `path`, its `schema`, its `originalValue` and its processed `value`.
 The value is converted to the proper JSON type based on the Swagger document.
 If the parameter defined in your Swagger document includes a default value and the request does not include the value, the default value is assigned to the parameter value in `req.swagger.params`.
 * **resourceListing:** `object` The Resource Listing for the API

 ### Swagger 2.0